ZhengdongWang/zhengdongwang.com/productivity.md

 > After a few months, I noticed I was getting less enthusiastic about this bike ride.
 I think I had mentally linked it with being completely exhausted.

 > So one day I decided I would do the same ride, but just chill.
 Take it easy, nice and slow.
-OK, not super slow, but dialing it back to about 50 percent of my usual effort.
+OK, not super slow, but dialing it back to about 50 percent of my usual effort...

-> And ahhh… what a nice ride.
-I was relaxed and smiling and looking around.
-I was barely giving it any effort.

-> I saw two dolphins in the water.
-A pelican flew right over me in Marina del Rey.
-When I looked up to say “wow!” he shit in my mouth.
-I can still remember that taste of digested shellfish.
-I had to laugh at the novelty of it.

-> I’m usually so damn driven, always doing everything as intensely as I can.
-It was so nice to take it easy for once.
-I felt I could do this forever, without any exhaustion.

 > When I finished, I looked at the time: forty-five minutes.